henderiw-nephio/nephio-ansible-install/README.md

 - github_username: your github user name
 - github_token: github access token to access github [github personal access token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 - github_organization: (optional) if you use a github organization for the repo's you should add your github organization here, otherwise it uses the github username
+- gitea_username: your [gitea](https://gitea.io) (local repo) username
+- gitea_password: your [gitea](https://gitea.io) (local repo) password

+Note: You can choose between using remote github repos or local gitea repos for your Nephio environment by setting either the github variables or the gitea variables.

 To start running ansible playbooks an ansible environment is required.
 Below is an example how to install ansible using a virtual environment.
 The repo scripts rely on the ansible galaxy community collection